 Yaroa (Loaded Fries)

-Yaroa is a Dominican dish made with mashed potatoes, meat (beef, chicken or pork), cheese, onions, and tomato sauce.
+Yaroa is a Dominican dish made with fries, meat (beef, chicken or pork), cheese, onions, and tomato sauce.

-First, the potatoes are boiled until they are soft and then mashed.
-The meat of choice is cooked until it is tender and then shredded.
-After that, the mashed potatoes, meat, cheese, onions, and tomato sauce are mixed together and baked.
+The potatoes are fried and the meat of choice is cooked until it is tender and then shredded.
+After that, the fries, meat, cheese, onions, and tomato sauce are mixed together and baked.

 This dish is considered one of the best street dishes.
 It is among the favorites of nightclub-goers.
 It is a snack that is primarily found in take-out food trucks.